jaredjensen/forgerock-sdk-blog/auth_tree_stage.md

 outcome = "true";
 ```

+As with any script, ensure you have whitelisted any imported classes.

 #### Step 2: Update your Tree to Execute Script

-Add a Scripted Decision Node to your Page Node, and configure it to reference the script created in the previous step.
-In this example, the step will contain three callbacks:
+Add a scripted decision node to your page node and configure it to reference the script created in the previous step.
+In this example, the step payload will contain three callbacks:

 - MetadataCallback
 - NameCallback